 It contains software build with the system compiler and the

-MPI and the Cray scientific libraries.
-As mixing compiler versions and library
+includes Cray MPI and the Cray scientific libraries.
+As mixing compiler

-development, and may completely change or disappear at some point.
+experimental and under development, and may completely change or disappear at

 The LUMI software stack is activated by loading the desired version of the LUMI module, e.g.,